vidisha02/Wavelets/README.md

 The application of image segmentation is shown in a variety of areas: medical imaging, remote sensing, and autonomous driving.
-Conventional architectures in the design of UNets rely on max-pooling or average pooling techniques to reduce features.
+Conventional architectures in the design of U-Nets rely on max-pooling or average pooling techniques to reduce features.
 Sometimes, the techniques lead to loss of spatial information that is essential for precise segmentation.
 In the present work, we introduced a new form of the double skip U-Net architecture with the DWT as a pooling technique that encourages a better preservation of their multi-resolution characteristics.
 Using wavelet-based pooling, our objective is to conserve the essential